noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 See [this guide](/docs/metadata) for more details if you are unfamiliar with hosting files.

 **Advanced Users:**
 The URI value allows for ID substitution by clients.
 If the string `{id}` exists in any URI, clients MUST replace this with the actual token ID in hexadecimal form.
-This allows for large number of tokens to use the same on-chain string by defining a URI once, for a large collection of tokens.
+This allows for a large number of tokens to use the same on-chain string by defining a URI once, for a large collection of tokens.
 Example of such a URI: `https://token-cdn-domain/{id}.json` would be replaced with `https://token-cdn-domain/780000000000001e000000000000000000000000000000000000000000000000.json` if the client is referring to token ID `780000000000001e000000000000000000000000000000000000000000000000`.
 See [Metadata](/docs/metadata) section in the ERC-1155 standards documentation for full details.

 [SetItemUri](../examples/SetItemUri.gql)